-Murray Cod (Maccullochella peelii) are considered a translocated species in the Yarra River, but are classed as a key recreational species in the Yarra system.
+Murray Cod (Maccullochella peelii) are a translocated species in the Yarra River but are classed as a key recreational species in the Yarra system.
 Murray Cod are listed as endangered in Victoria (FFG Act 1988) and vulnerable nationally (EPBC Act 1992).
-Abundances of Murray Cod were lowest in 2021 (Figure 8).
-Only juvenile Murray Cod were recorded in 2021 (Figure 8, Figure 9), with nearly 50% of Murray Cod in 2021 within the 20-25-centimetre size range.
-Recruits were recorded in 2017, 2018 and 2020, while adults were recorded, albeit in low abundances from 2017-2020.
+Recruits were recorded in four of the six years surveyed (2017, 2018, 2020 and 2022) with the highest number of recruits detected in 2022 (Figure 8).
+Over 50% of Murray Cod in 2022 were recruits (Figure 9).
+There was also a large gap with no Murray Cod detected in the 30-60 cm size range in 2022 (Figure 9).
+Juvenile Murray Cod have been detected every year and were the only size class detected in 2021, which also correlated with the lowest abundances of Murray Cod (Figure 8).
+Although in low abundances, adults have been detected in five of the six years surveyed (absent in 2021).
 The low abundances of adults may indicate a high angling pressure.